chibunduuchechi/alx-low_level_programming/0x00-hello_world/README.md

-saving a CPL result in another file
+script that compiles a C file but does not link